 If you are in recovery and also suffer from anxiety and depression, it’s likely these negative moods will act as relapse urges.
 Thus, if yoga is capable of eliminating negative moods via altering your brain chemistry, why not take full advantage of this fact?

-Many argue addiction is a disease that cannot be cured and cravings must either be averted or pushed away.
-In contrast, holistic therapies such as meditation and yoga take a different and somewhat radical approach when it comes to managing urges.
+Holistic therapies such as meditation and yoga take a different and somewhat radical approach when it comes to managing urges.
 This approach allows you to realise the impermanent nature of your emotions.

 During this observation, you are able to truly embrace and accept negative emotions.
 You are then provided with evidence that these negative emotions have no power over you as you watch them dissolve into the peripheral of consciousness.